Grants for Arts Organizations

 Category 2: Building the Future.
 This category is for programs that engage Santa Monica youth in activities that encourage a lifelong association with the arts or heritage/history.
 Programs must take place in non-classroom settings and adhere to the California's Visual and Performing Arts (VAPA) standards.
 Applicants must demonstrate a track record of outstanding education programs, professional management practices, and an ability to serve diverse communities.

 *Latino Priority.
 Prioritized funding is available for programs that engage Santa Monica's Latino community and/or celebrate Santa Monica's rich Latino cultural heritage.
 ANY application in categories 1 or 2 above may be considered Latino priority simply by checking a box on the application form.
-Applicants who submit two CAP applications may submit one or both of their applications with this priority checked, as they wish.

 Grant guidelines: CAP 2023-24 Grant Guidelines